Interested in trying our FREE 7-day healthy diet plan? Click here and choose between our meat eaters, vegetarian or vegan meal plans.

 3. May help in the management of heartburn

 Unripe bananas help to neutralise stomach acid and a plant compound they contain, leucocyanidin, appears to promote the thickness of the mucous membrane of the stomach.
-This means bananas, as long as they are under ripe, may be a useful dietary addition for those with heartburn.
+This means bananas, as long as they are under-ripe, may be a useful dietary addition for those with heartburn.

 4. Are an energy booster

 Since they have a low water content, bananas typically have more calories as well as a higher sugar content compared to other fruits.
-They contain sugar in the form of sucrose, fructose and glucose in combination with fibre, this allows them to supply an instant yet sustained boost of energy.
+They contain sugar in the forms of sucrose, fructose and glucose in combination with fibre, which allows them to supply an instant yet sustained boost of energy.
 Being rich in potassium they support muscle contraction during exercise and may reduce the risk of cramping.
 As such bananas make a valuable inclusion both before and during a prolonged form of intensive exercise.

 5. May support mood

 Bananas contain tryptophan, an amino acid which the body converts to the feel-good brain chemical serotonin.
 This brain chemical is known to help relaxation, improve mood, lessen anxiety and generally makes you feel happier.
-However, it is very difficult to raise blood levels of tryptophan through diet alone, and although animal studies suggest a possible link between the consumption of banana and improvements in anxiety and depression it is likely to be more to do with the banana’s antioxidant content rather than their tryptophan contribution.
+However, it is very difficult to raise blood levels of tryptophan through diet alone, and although animal studies suggest a possible link between the consumption of banana and improvements in anxiety and depression, it is likely to be more to do with the banana’s antioxidant content rather than their tryptophan contribution.

 Are bananas safe for everyone?